gesa/therewillbepie2016.com/app/_static_pages/festivities.md

 6190 Fairmount Ave
 San Diego, CA 92120

-Stop by anytime to have a beer, have some tacos, and say hi to the bride and groom.
+The groom's parents, Jim and Diane, invite all our guests to stop by anytime to grab a beer, have some tacos, and say hi to the bride and groom.

 ### Saturday, October 29, 2016